 Solar Working Group

 The Solar Working Group was formed to explore the expansion of solar energy opportunities in Boulder.
-The group is comprised of industry professionals, technical, policy, and financial experts and engaged citizens.
+The group is comprised of industry professionals, technical, policy, and financial experts and engaged residents.

 The group composed a report and presented their recommendations and conclusions to City Council in August 2014.
 The findings of the group range from ideas that can be completed in the short term to issues the city should consider if Boulder forms a local electric utility.
 Staff is pursuing some of these recommendations and hopes members of the group will continue to work with the city on the transition plan to form a local electric utility as it relates to solar energy in Boulder.

 Supporting and increasing renewable sources of energy is a core value for the Energy Future project.
 The city sees this discussion as an important next step in the community's effort to create the electric utility of the future.
 The city has a unique opportunity to benefit from local experts to design programs that will encourage more local energy production.
 Expertise from the university and federal labs, as well as the numerous companies and entrepreneurs developing leading-edge energy technologies, has already helped Boulder achieve one of the highest levels of solar per-capita in the US, with close to 14 megawatts installed in the city.

 Boulder has played a significant role in supporting local energy generation, particularly solar.
 This has included streamlining the permitting process to offering a local solar rebate and grant program.
 The concept of Solar Gardens was originally conceived in Boulder, and city staff members were on the drafting team of legislation that allowed this.

 The city doesn't want to simply continue this tradition; it wants to make it even stronger by working with stakeholders to identify ways to encourage even more locally generated clean energy sources.
 This is fundamental to achieving community goals, whether Boulder creates it own electric utility or strike a new agreement with our current provider.